 - For a standard “talking head” video presentation with a static single camera set-up, it is important to minimize your onscreen movement.
 Movement can create a blur which will result in a poor key

 - Also, changing your focal length midway through a shoot can also affect the outcome of your key.
 Instead, I recommend that you lock-down your setup so that neither you or your background moves around until you become more skilled at green screening.

 I have trialed various products over the years, some with great results and some not so great.
 Hopefully, by sharing my experiences, it will save you time, money and creative disappointment.

 I have had poor results with “hanging curtain” type screens (below image shot in my studio).
 These screens are not user-friendly in my experience and are time-consuming to set up.
 They don’t transport well and the fabric is generally cheap and see-through.
 They wrinkle and crease easily and have to be kept hanging, and clipped or taped into place to prevent this.
 Not an ideal choice if your setup has to be packed down and stored after filming.

-I have hung these background screens on my studio walls (using 3M adhesive hooks), or have filmed with them just leaning against a wall.
-I also use the stand-alone support stand (that comes with the kit) which clips easily onto the frame.
+For filming versatility, I’ve hung these Collapsible screens on my studio walls (using 3M adhesive hooks), and have filmed against them leaning against a wall.

-When purchasing a collapsible background, make sure that the screen is made of a professional grade material from 100% muslin cotton.
-It’s super important that your screen absorbs light and does not reflect it.
+Check that the screen is made of a professional grade material from 100% muslin cotton.
+It’s important that your screen absorbs light and does not reflect it.
 A matte surface will have a more even color range, which is essential for getting a good key.

 I have seen cheaper brands and versions of these screens using materials which are shiny or reflective.
 This is a big no-no!
 A shiny screen surface will reflect the lights and create “green spill” all over the place; rendering your footage difficult to edit.